cdong5/Newyears/README.md

 # Newyears

-- New year resolutions web app
+- New year resolutions web project
 - Work in progress
-- Being build with django and python
+- Being built with django and python
 -----------------------------
 # Features
 - [ ] Add/delete resolution